graysonarts/writing/august2015/draft.md

 "Want to get a drink?"
 Max screams into Dominic's ear, trying to overcome the music.
 They walk over to a drink console.
 Dominic selects gin and tonic, and Max selects scotch, neat.
 Their drinks are dispensed by unseen pumps and mechanical arms.
 They appear on the outstretched tray moments later.

 Performers dangle everywhere around the DJ station, contorting and manipulating their bodies around pieces of steel, rope, and fabric.
-Their naked bodies dripping sweat into the crowd as their fling themselves around, upside down, and drop.
+Their naked bodies dripping sweat into the crowd as they fling themselves around, upside down, and drop.

 Dominic leans over to Max, mouth to his ear, pointing at one of the performers, "I bet he gets wicked rope burns on his ass."
 They both laugh.